awslabs/Agent-EvalKit/commands/eval.md

 4. Follow this execution flow:

     1. Parse user context from user input (if provided)
-    2. Review evaluation plan to understand requirements; update the evaluation plan if it does not align with the user's input (if provided); add entry to Appendix > User Input Tracker in eval-plan.md:
+    2. Review evaluation plan to understand requirements; update the evaluation plan if it does not align with the user's input (if provided); add entry to User Requirements Log in eval-plan.md
-       - `/evalkit.eval`: [User input from $ARGUMENTS, or "Not found"]
     3. Conduct evaluation pipeline implementation:
        **IMPORTANT**: Always navigate to repository root before any operation in the following process to avoid path errors.
        - **Implement metrics** (critical step): Evaluation input will be the processed traces from `eval/traces/<traceId>.json` files.
 The script (e.g., `eval/metrics.py`) should include both metric classes and necessary extraction functions to extract evaluation-required information from processed traces. **MUST** examine processed trace structure by loading a trace file before implementing